 6. What to expect on your recording day:

 - We’ll start with a quick chat off the air to make sure we’re on the same page about what we want to chat about, and anything specific you want make sure we mention.

 - We’ll spend about 35-60 minutes chatting on air, just depending on how the conversation flows.

 - This Week In Weddings has an explicit rating on iTunes, so if you feel the need to express yourself with an expletive, just know we’ve got you covered!

-- There is an option to allow the camera function on the software.
-While the video is NOT recorded, it is sometimes helpful to see a face, so that we’re not talking on top of each other or interrupting.
-Totally up to you though!!
+- While the video is NOT recorded, it is definitely helpful to see a face, so that we’re not talking on top of each other or interrupting.

 7. What to expect after the recording: